philzook58/awesome-egraphs/README.md

 - **[Guided Equality Saturation](https://dl.acm.org/doi/10.1145/3632900)**: Improve performance/capabilities by using guides in a semi-automatic equality saturation process. *POPL 2024*.

 - [Novel Algorithms for Computing Correlation Functions of Nuclei](https://arxiv.org/pdf/2201.04269)

+- [rEGGression](https://arxiv.org/abs/2501.17859): an Interactive and Agnostic Tool for the Exploration of Symbolic Regression Models

 ## Rulesets
 Pointers to the actual files are preferred.
 Human readable tables and imperative implementations are ok.
 It is all on a spectrum.
 A goal is to move these rules into more declarative and machine executable forms.
 Often files are in benchmarks or test directories